Selected Publications: Resonance State in 7H, M.Caamano et al., Phys. Rev. Lett. 99, 062502 (2007)

 A schematic view of the active target time projection chamber.
 AT-TPC.
 The chamber is operated within a large bore (1.2 m) solenoid, to determine the energy of the charged reaction products by the curvature of their trajectory.
 The image of the trajectories will be read out by ten thousand electronic channels.

-At NSCL we formed an international collaboration for the development of such a device with even increased performance, to become operational in about 2 years, together with the future linear post-accelerator ReA3 for rare unstable beams, the AT-TPC, financed by the NSF.
-Main tasks here are to construct highly integrated electronics for the 10000 channels (ASICs), a data-ac¬quisition compatible with the high data flow of such a device, and a high resolution gas-amplifying device such as micromegas.
+At NSCL, we formed an international collaboration for the development of such a device with even increased performance called the AT-TPC to become operational in about 2 years, together with the future linear post-accelerator ReA3 for rare unstable beams, financed by the NSF.
+The main tasks here are to construct highly integrated electronics for the 10,000 channels (ASICs), a data-acquisition compatible with the high data flow of such a device, and a high resolution gas-amplifying device such as micromegas.
 A reduced size prototype was constructed and used in several experiments.
 The combination of this detector with the new post-accelerator will provide new and competitive possibilities to study properties of very exotic nuclei.

-Others of my present domains of work are related to FRIB.
-I am working on the project of an achromatic iso¬chronous large angle spectrometer called ISLA, and a technical R&D subject of how to have a 200kW beam energy loss in a spot of 1mm diameter in a production target,this is about 1GW/(cubic inch) without blowing it up.
+My other present domains of work are related to FRIB.
+I am working on the project of an achromatic isochronous large angle spectrometer called ISLA, and a technical R&D subject of how to have a 200kW beam energy loss in a spot of 1mm diameter in a production target,this is about 1GW/(cubic inch) without destroying it.